Compact presentability of tree almost automorphism groups

 \section{Presentation of $\Daaut$}

 In this section we write down an explicit presentation of the group $\Daaut$ for any $k \geq1, d \geq 2$ and $D \leq \mathrm{Sym}(d)$, and prove Theorem \ref{thma} and Theorem \ref{thmb}.

-Let $\Sigma$ denote a finite generating set of the group $V_{d,k}$, which is supposed to contain $\Delta$.
+Let $\Sigma$ denote a finite generating set of the group $V_{d,k}$, which is supposed to contain $\Delta$ (recall that $\Delta$ has been defined at the end of Section \ref{aaut-type}).
 Enlarging $\Sigma$ if necessary, we can also assume that $\Sigma$ is saturated by Lemma \ref{sat}.
 This implies the following:

 \begin{lem} We have the inclusion $\Sigma \, W_k(D) \subset W_k(D) \, \Sigma$. \end{lem}

 \begin{proof} It follows from the proof of Proposition \ref{decomp1} that any $\sigma_1 u_1 \in \Sigma \, W_k(D)$ can be written $u_2 \sigma_2$ with $u_2 \in W_k(D)$ and $\sigma_2 \in V_{d,k}$ being of the form $(\psi,u^{-1}(T),T')$, where $T$ is the domain tree of $\sigma$.
 Since $\Sigma$ is saturated, $\sigma_2$ belongs to $\Sigma$ and therefore $\sigma_1 u_1 \in W_k(D) \, \Sigma$. \end{proof}